Look out for the Good Journey Mark – where car-free visitors are welcome and enjoy a discount

 1. Westonbirt Arboretum, Gloucestershire

-Our selection of places to enjoy Autumn colour car-free starts with trees from all round the world, collected in the Victorian landscaped park at Westonbirt Arboretum.
-A tree top walkway now gives visitors a bird’s-eye view of the woods below and a seasonal trail (pick one up from the Welcome building) guides you through the brightest colours and most fascinating facts.
-The autumn family trail maps areas where kids can play, build dens, see a Grufflo or spot wild birds.
+There are trees from all round the world in the Victorian landscaped park at Westonbirt Arboretum.
+Pre-book your tickets online.
+A tree top walkway now gives visitors a bird’s-eye view of the woods below and autumn is the season to enjoy the red and gold maples, pink spindle berries, and the yellow-leaved caramel-scented katsura tree.
 And arriving car-free gets you 30% off admission.